msulaimanmisri/SM-Prefetch/readme.md

 === SM - Prefetch ===

 Contributors: sulaimanmisri

-Tags: Prefetch, Speed Optimization, Sulaiman Misri Requires at least: 5.5
+Tags: Prefetch, Speed Optimization, Sulaiman Misri

+Requires at least: 5.5

 Tested up to: 6.0.1

 Stable tag: 1.1

 License: GPLv2 or later

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will make your website load faster using Prefetch Algorithm from Quicklink.
+Description : This plugin will make your website load faster using Prefetch Algorithm from Quicklink.
 Best if you have multipage website.

 == Installation ==